Coconut: In culture

 The coconut was a critical food item for the people of Polynesia, and the Polynesians brought it with them as they spread to new islands.

 In the Ilocos region of the northern Philippines, the Ilocano people fill two halved coconut shells with diket (cooked sweet rice), and place liningta nga itlog (halved boiled egg) on top of it.
 This ritual, known as niniyogan, is an offering made to the deceased and one's ancestors.
 This accompanies the palagip (prayer to the dead).

 A coconut (narikela) is an essential element of rituals in Hindu tradition.
 Often it is decorated with bright metal foils and other symbols of auspiciousness.
 It is offered during worship to a Hindu god or goddess.
 Narali Purnima is celebrated on a full moon day which usually signifies the end of monsoon season in India.
 The word Narali is derived from naral implying "coconut" in Marathi.
 Fishermen give an offering of coconut to the sea to celebrate the beginning of a new fishing season.
 Irrespective of their religious affiliations, fishermen of India often offer it to the rivers and seas in the hopes of having bountiful catches.
 Hindus often initiate the beginning of any new activity by breaking a coconut to ensure the blessings of the gods and successful completion of the activity.
 The Hindu goddess of well-being and wealth, Lakshmi, is often shown holding a coconut.
-In the foothills of the temple town of Palani, before going to worship Murugan for the Ganesha, coconuts are broken at a place marked for the purpose.
-Every day, thousands of coconuts are broken, and some devotees break as many as 108 coconuts at a time as per the prayer.
 They are also used in Hindu weddings as a symbol of prosperity.

 The flowers are used sometimes in wedding ceremonies in Cambodia.

 The Zulu Social Aid and Pleasure Club of New Orleans traditionally throws hand-decorated coconuts, one of the most valuable Mardi Gras souvenirs, to parade revelers.
 The tradition began in the 1910s, and has continued since.
 In 1987, a "coconut law" was signed by Governor Edwin Edwards exempting from insurance liability any decorated coconut "handed" from a Zulu float.

 The coconut is also used as a target and prize in the traditional British fairground game coconut shy.
 The player buys some small balls which are then thrown as hard as possible at coconuts balanced on sticks.
 The aim is to knock a coconut off the stand and win it.

 It was the main food of adherents of the now discontinued Vietnamese religion Đạo Dừa.